seydx/homebridge-sonybravia-platform/README.md

 - ISSUE: At the moment it is not possible to deactivate a CEC device or shutting it down, this plugin activates the "Home APP" setted in config.json instead

 - TODO: create option to expose other Inputs like Scart, Composite, Screen mirroring
-- TODO: function to volume up/down
+- TODO: Creating Switches for volume up/down
-- ~~TODO: function to switch between apps~~
+- ~~TODO: Creating switches for Apps installed on the TV~~
-- TODO: function to switch between channels
+- TODO: Creating a Service to switch netween Channels

 ## Contributing